 - The type of heart disease

-- The type of stent used previously – bare metal stent or drug-eluting stent
+- The type of stent used previously – bare-metal stent or drug-eluting stent

 Treatment options may be surgical or medical.

-This consists of either repeated percutaneous angioplasty, or open surgery.
+This consists of either repeated percutaneous angioplasty or open surgery.

-Restenosis with a bare metal stent
+Restenosis with a bare-metal stent

 - In case of an incomplete block, antegrade angioplasty may be performed.
-Here the catheter with balloon is guided forward across the block.
+Here the catheter with a balloon is guided forward across the block.

 - For short blocks, balloon angioplasty, or cutting angioplasty using tiny blades attached to the balloon tip, are used to clear the restenosis.
 These flatten out scar tissue, or cut through the block, respectively, as well as expand the stent already placed, if present.
 Cutting angioplasty has the least chance of damage to the vessel wall.

-- Repeat stenting with a bare metal stent is superior to balloon angioplasty alone, especially when done electively, in large arteries and when restenosis occurs at the edge of a stent.
+- Repeat stenting with a bare-metal stent is superior to balloon angioplasty alone, especially when done electively, in large arteries and when restenosis occurs at the edge of a stent.